 Whilst we are making good progress in improving our performance in some business areas (e.g. arrears are reducing, fewer housing offers are being refused, and adaptations are taking less time to be installed) this is not the case across all performance areas.
-We know that we need to update our evidence base, especially with the introduction of annual assurance statements.
-For example, our last comprehensive tenant survey was some 5 years ago now and although we carry out regular pulse surveys, these do not provide the breadth of evidence we need.
+In line with the introduction of annual assurance statements we recognize that we did not have the breadth of evidence we need and therefore carried out a global survey during 2019/20 to allow up to date analysis of tenant data.